My Moves

 Moves are in four groups

-Explore these moves yourself.
+Explore the moves yourself.

 We are all different.
 You may relate to some, or have others that you use.